SOPHIA IN HISTORY AND LITERATURE

 Sophia in Diverse Spiritual Traditions

-Sophia is usually looked at in the context of the Judeo-Christian tradition – see, for example, Thomas Schipflinger’s book Sophia Maria (available from the bookstore).
+Sophia is usually looked at in the context of the Judeo-Christian tradition – see, for example, Thomas Schipflinger’s book Sophia Maria.
 Thomas Schiplinger looks at contributors to the Sophia tradition from Solomon to the twentieth century Russian Sophiologists.
 However, as the Divine Wisdom underlying all true spiritual knowledge, Sophia is to be found in almost all of the great religions and spiritual traditions of humanity.
 For example, in Hinduism there is clear knowledge of the Divine Mother, whose outer aspect manifests itself as Mother Nature or Mother Earth:

 Sri Aurobindo also writes about the Divine Sophia (Maheshwari, Wisdom) in relation to the Mother:

 Maheshwari is seated in the wideness above the thinking mind and will and sublimates and greatens them into wisdom and largeness or floods with a splendour beyond them.
 For she is the mighty and wise One who opens us to the supramental infinities and cosmic vastness, to the grandeur of the supreme Light, to a treasure-house of miraculous knowledge, to the measureless movement of the Mother’s eternal forces.
 Tranquil is she and wonderful, great and calm forever.
 Nothing can move her because all wisdom is in her.